First time buyers guide

 • Initial furnishing and decorating costs

-• Stamp Duty (you can visit the Gov.UK website to calculate how much stamp duty would be payable, depending on your circumstances and property value).
+• Stamp Duty (you can visit the gov.uk website to calculate how much stamp duty you'll need to pay.

-There are many different mortgage types, interest rate options and repayment types available so knowing which one is the best for you can be tricky.
-It can depend on a number of variables, so it’s a good idea to do some research, talk to your local lender or an independent mortgage broker.
+There are many different mortgage typesinterest rate options, and repayment types out there, and knowing which is best for you can be tricky.
+It can depend on several variables, so doing some research and talking to an independent mortgage adviser is a great place to start.

 Research affordable home-buyer schemes to get you on to the property ladder

-Several government-backed schemes, such as Shared Ownership, aim to give home buyers a helping hand onto the property ladder.
-If you can use one of these schemes, lenders like us will still want to ensure you can afford to pay your mortgage.
+Several government-backed schemes, such as Shared Ownership, aim to give home buyers a helping hand onto the property ladder with smaller deposits.
+Don't forget: if you use one of these schemes, lenders will still want to ensure you can afford to pay your mortgage.

 Time to find your home